AnteprimaGUI/BowBoost/README.md

 📦 Installation
 Drop the jar into your plugins/ folder.
 Start the server to generate configs.
 Edit config.yml and messages.yml as you like.
 Run /bowboost reload to apply changes instantly.

+⚠️ Important
+KB THROUGH THE COBWEBS FOR THE ARROWS TO MAKE THEM SMOOTH DURING THE BOW BOOST OVER THE COBWEBS “editable” – this allows you to block the block that is there when you try to bowboost over them.

 ⚙️ Anti-Rubberband Configuration (Spigot/Paper 1.8.8)
 Tweak these server configs to reduce rubberbanding, rollbacks, and flying kicks when using custom boosts.